yizhoucc/auditory-foraging-IRC/stocastic-obs/exp4/README.md

     - check if the experement starts in the beginning of ITI.
     - Assign penalty cost as the termination cost.
+    - Assigned penalty cost to reward when licking at state 0, instead of penalizing after moving to penalty state.
+    - Adjusted the attention costs in a way that least attention gives only attention cost of 0.
-    - Assigned penalty cost to reward when licking at state 0, instead of penalizing after moving to penalty state. set defaults-learn to 10000 in manager.yaml in irc set runtime-num_steps to 100000 in manager.yaml in irc changed utils for visualization.
+    - Set high cost for penalty state to strongly penalise it (behavior could be quite sensitive, if too much then might never lick). set defaults-learn to 10000 in manager.yaml in irc set runtime-num_steps to 100000 in manager.yaml in irc changed utils for visualization.